conroy9068/project-1-trave-website/README.md

 - The footer on the form-submission.html page is not sticking to the bottom of the page where i would like it.
 - The footer overlays on the nav menue on mobile view when viewing the form-submission.html page.
 - Trave logo text does not link to index.html
+- favicon is not displaying on the browser tab

 ## Deployment